Durham blaze: Fire crews sent to Milburngate development

 - Published

-A fire is being tackled at the site of a new retail, leisure, office and housing development in Durham.
+A large fire is being tackled at the site of a new retail, leisure, office and housing development in Durham.

-Durham and Darlington Fire and Rescue Service said five crews had been sent to Milburngate on the city centre's riverside.
+Durham and Darlington Fire and Rescue Service said eight crews had been sent to Milburngate on the city centre's riverside.

 A representative for the developer, construction firm Tolent, said there were no further details about what had happened.

-Motorists are being asked to avoid the area.
+Surrounding roads, Milburngate Bridge, Framwellgate and Crossgate Peth have been closed and motorists are being asked to avoid the area.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.